MoyasiGinko/test-math-magician/README.md

-# test-math-magician
+# React app starter project (from scratch)

-A test project math magician, a calculator made with react.
+A lightweight starter project without using the create-react-app CLI